 After review, we agree with the reasoning of the Office of Judges and conclusions of the Board of Review.
-Ms. Johns requested medical benefits and temporary total disability benefits for conditions that have not been held compensable in this claim.
+Ms. Johns has requested temporary total disability benefits for conditions that have not been held compensable in this claim.
 She had serious pre-existing degenerative changes and cervical spine conditions that are not related to the compensable injury.
 She sustained a simple cervical sprain/strain as a result of her compensable injury, which should have resolved long ago.